 • in the event of hypothyroidism or hyperthyroidism, the consumption of algae is not recommended.

-As the consumption of dairy products limited within the framework of Okinawa diet, it’s important to ensure that the body’s needs for calcium are satisfied by consuming in particular green leafy vegetables (watercress, spinach, fennel, chard, etc.). , parsley, broccoli but also almonds and nuts (in moderation) as well as water-rich in calcium.
+As the consumption of dairy products is limited within the framework of the Okinawa diet, it’s important to ensure that the body’s needs for calcium are satisfied by consuming in particular green leafy vegetables (watercress, spinach, fennel, chard, etc.). , parsley, broccoli but also almonds and nuts (in moderation) as well as water-rich in calcium.
 Vegetable dairy products such as soy yogurts and vegetable soy beverages should be enriched with calcium.

 The dietitian’s opinion on the Okinawa diet

-Beyond the diet, the Okinawa program is a real art of living with a propensity to stay in motion, a very positive way of thinking and powerful tools for stress management.
+Beyond the diet, the Okinawa program is a real art of living with a propensity to stay in motion, a very positive way of thinking, and powerful tools for stress management.
 It is a wellness program in the broadest sense that allows long-term weight loss.

 This diet, accessible to all, is a diet that could be described as natural, ecological, and anti-crisis.
 These themes are very much in tune with the times and invite deep questions about one’s (over) individual food consumption and a healthier lifestyle in the long term.
 It’s also one of the richest diets of vitamins, minerals, antioxidants, fiber, and Omega-3 and this is probably one of the secrets of Okinawan centenarians!